Brockenhurst

 As previously mentioned, within Brockenhurst there are of course several good pubs to choose from, probably the best known is The Snakecatcher, named after one of the area's most unique characters Brusher Mills - a local Forester who made his living by selling snakes from the New Forest to London Zoo.

-Heading away from the village, the Rhinefield Ornamental Drive is just a couple of miles to the north-west and Beaulieu is a bit further to the east.
+Heading away from the village, the Rhinefield Ornamental Drive is just a couple of miles to the northwest and Beaulieu is a bit further to the east.

 Getting to Brockenhurst